t-freger/ram/docs/docs/install/config-file.md

 ### Step 1 - Create a new config file

-In JSON format, create a new config file (e.g. `immich.json`) and put it in a location that can be accessed by Immich.
+In JSON format, create a new config file (e.g. `ram.json`) and put it in a location that can be accessed by ram.
 The default configuration looks like this:

 <details>
-<summary>immich.json</summary>
+<summary>ram.json</summary>

 ```json
 {